The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Abstract

 \section{Abstract}

-We study the $L^2$ Yang--Mills gradient flow as a Morse function on the space $\A(P)$ of connection $1$-forms on a principal $G$-bundle $P$ over the sphere $S^2$.
+We study the $L^2$ gradient flow of the Yang--Mills functional on the space of connection $1$-forms on a principal $G$-bundle over the sphere $S^2$ from the perspective of Morse theory.
 The resulting Morse homology is compared to the heat flow homology of the space $\Omega G$ of based loops in the compact Lie group $G$.
 An isomorphism between these two Morse homologies is obtained by coupling a perturbed version of the Yang--Mills gradient flow with the $L^2$ gradient flow of the classical action functional on loops.
-Our result gives an affirmative answer to a query by Atiyah.
+Our result gives a positive answer to a question due to Atiyah.